-2.3 Developing the Pairwise Sequence Alignment Algorithm (BCAlign)
+Developing the Pairwise Sequence Alignment (BCAlign)

 The definition of an alignment algorithm includes two separate parts: (i) the cost function i.e. a scoring scheme used to evaluate an alignment; (ii) the alignment strategy, i.e. a strategy which gives the succession of substitutions, insertions and deletions which minimize the cost function.
 Here we describe a cost function which includes the evaluation of β pairings made by BCEval and an alignment strategy suitable for use with the given cost function.
-Full details of both are provided in Appendix A.
+Full details of both are provided in the Supplementary Material.

-2.3.1 Defining the Cost Function
+Defining the Cost Function

-In brief, given a pairwise sequence alignment, A, between a template and a target sequence (the structure of the template being known), its cost4 $c(A, S{tpl})$, evaluated with respect to the structure of the template sequence, in BCAlign consists of the sum of the following three main contributions:
+In brief, given a pairwise sequence alignment, A, between a template and a target sequence (the structure of the template being known), its cost,4 $c(A, S{tpl})$, in BCAlign consists of the sum of three main contributions (Equation 1).